bodlukas/ground-motion-simulation-shakemap/README.md

 We gratefully acknowledge support from the ETH Risk Center ("DynaRisk", Grant Nr.
 395 2018-FE-213).

 ### Licence
-The code is licensed under the Apache2.0 license.
-Feel free to use it based on the terms and conditions listed in the LICENSE.md file and reference the doi stated above.
+The code written by us is licensed under the GNU Affero General Public License v3.0 (AGPL 3.0) license.
+Feel free to use it based on the terms and conditions listed in the LICENSE file and reference the doi stated above.
 I intend this code to be used for NON-COMMERCIAL uses, if you'd like to use it for commercial uses, please contact Lukas Bodenmann via bodenmann (at) ibk.baug.ethz.ch .
+Remember that the workflow heavily relies on OpenQuake, which is also licensed under the AGPL 3.0 license.